-See Publication 505, Tax Withholding and Estimated Tax, for more information about completing Form W-4.
-Along with Form W-4, you may wish to order Publication 505 for use by your employees.
+See Pub.
+505 for more information about completing Form W-4.
+Along with Form W-4, you may wish to order Pub.
+505 for use by your employees.

-Do not accept any withholding or estimated tax payments from your employees in addition to withholding based on their Form W-4.
-If they require additional withholding, they should submit a new Form W-4 and, if necessary, pay estimated tax by filing Form 1040-ES, Estimated Tax for Individuals, or by using the Electronic Federal Tax Payment System (EFTPS) to make estimated tax payments.
+Don't accept any withholding or estimated tax payments from your employees in addition to withholding based on their Form W-4.
+If they require additional withholding, they should submit a new Form W-4 and, if necessary, pay estimated tax by filing Form 1040-ES or by using EFTPS to make estimated tax payments.